DIVYADHARSHINI19/EXCEL-AUTOMATION/README.md

 </div>

 ## REQUIREMENTS
-  To run this program in your system, make sure to download the requirements below
+  To run this program in your system,
   ```console
   $ pip install pandas
   ```